-- 4.1 Section 4 of the Report concerns the contract between Post Office and Subpostmasters dated September 1994 (as revised over the years) (Contract).
+- 4.1 Section 4 of the Report concerns the contract between Post Office and Subpostmasters dated September 1994 (as revised over the years) (the Contract).
 It considers (1) the potential impact of some of the terms and conditions and (2) issues relating to notification of the Contract terms to Subpostmasters. - 4.2 An assessment of the Contract is outside the scope of the Scheme which was to consider "Horizon and associated issues".
 Second Sight has no mandate to consider the Contract and the Report contains a number of statements that are incorrect.
-These errors arise from the fact that Second Sight are not lawyers, but forensic accountants, and any assessment of the Contract can only be undertaken against legal principles.
-For this reason, no weight should be placed on this section of the Report as it reflects only Second Sight's lay opinion on matters where they have no expertise or experience. - 4.3 To help avoid potential confusion ~~alleviate the confusion created by the Report~~, Post Office sets out the correct position in respect of the Contract below.
+Second Sight are not lawyers, but forensic accountants, and any assessment of the Contract can only be undertaken against legal principles.
+For this reason, no weight should be placed on this section of the Report as it reflects only Second Sight's lay opinion on matters where they have no expertise. - 4.3 To help avoid potential confusion, Post Office sets out the correct position in respect of the Contract below.